 Behavior Intervention Plans (BIP) should focus on proactive strategies to support students, including positive behavior interventions and supports.
-BIPs should be positive and instructive and based upon a functional behavioral assessment.
+BIPs should be positive, instructive, and based on a functional behavioral assessment.
 A BIP should address:

-- The function of the behavior

-- Effective teaching of the expected behavior

-- Rewards and consequences that are meaningful to the student

-- Opportunities to self-manage behaviors

-- Teach appropriate replacement behaviors
+- the function of the behavior; - effective teaching of the expected behavior; - rewards and consequences that are meaningful to the student; - opportunities to self-manage behaviors; and, - teach appropriate replacement behaviors.